-How Is Gender Identity Disorder Treated?
+How Is Gender Dysphoria Treated?

 Counseling is recommended for adults, as is involvement in a support group.
 Some transsexual adults request hormone and surgical treatments to suppress their biological sex characteristics and to achieve those of the opposite sex.
 The surgical alteration of a person's sex is called gender reassignment surgery (sometimes referred to as a "sex change" operation).
 Because this surgery is major and irreversible, candidates for surgery must undergo an extensive evaluation and transition period.

-What Are the Complications of Gender Identity Disorder?
+What Are the Complications of Gender Dysphoria?

 If not addressed, gender dysphoria can cause a poor self-image, social isolation, and emotional distress.
 Untreated, it can also cause severe depression and anxiety and can interfere with an individual's ability to function, leading to problems in school or work, or with developing relationships.